 With OutDec set to an integer value greater than one, the output file data rate will be decimated, and only every OutDec-th value will be written to the file.
-This applies only to SubDyn's output file (OutRootName.SD.out)-not FAST's.

-The OutFmt and OutSFmt parameters control the formatting of SubDyn's output file for the output data and the channel headers, respectively.
+The OutFmt and OutSFmt parameters control the formatting for the output data and the channel headers, respectively.
 SubDyn currently does not check the validity of these format strings.
 They need to be valid Fortran format strings.
 OutSFmt is used for the column header and OutFmt is used for the channel data.
 Therefore, in order for the headers and channel data to align properly, the width specification should match.
 For example:

-"ES11.4" OutFmt "A11" OutSFmt.
+"ES11.4" OutFmt "A11" OutSFm

-3.3.11 Member Output List
+2.3.11 Member Output List

-SubDyn can output load and kinematic quantities at up to nine locations for up to nine different members, for a total of 81 possible local member output locations.
-NMOutputs specifies the number of members that output is requested for.
+SubDyn can output load and kinematic quantities at up to nine locations along up to nine different members, for a total of 81 possible local member output locations.
+NMOutputs specifies the number of members.
 The user must create a table entry for each requested member.
-Within a row of this table, MemberID is the ID specified in the MEMBERS table, and NOutCnt specifies how many nodes along the member will generate output.
-NodeCnt specifies those node numbers (a separate entry on the same line for each node) for output as an integer index from the start-joint (node 1) to the end-joint (node NDiv + 1) of the member.
-The outputs specified in the SDOutList section determines which quantities are actually output at these locations.
+Within a table entry, MemberID is the ID specified in the MEMBERS table, and NOutCnt specifies how many nodes along the member will be available for output.
+NodeCnt specifies those node numbers as an integer index from the start-joint (node 1) to the end-joint (node NDiv + 1) of the member.
+The outputs specified in the OUTPUT CHANNELS section determines which quantities are actually output at these locations.

-3.3.12 Output Channels- SDOutList Section
+2.3.12 Output Channels

-This section specifies which quantities are output by SubDyn.
+This section controls output quantities generated by SubDyn.
 Enter one or more lines containing quoted strings that in turn contain one or more output parameter names.
 Separate output parameter names by any combination of commas, semicolons, spaces, and/or tabs.
-If a parameter name is prefixed with a minus sign, "-", underscore, "\", or the characters "m" or "M", SubDyn will multiply the value for that channel by -1 before writing the data.
+If a parameter name is prefixed with a minus sign, "-", underscore, "", or the characters "m" or "M", SubDyn will multiply the value for that channel by -1 before writing the data.
 The parameters are written in the order they are listed in the input file.
 SubDyn allows the use of multiple lines so that users can break their lists into meaningful groups and so the lines can be shorter.
 Comments may also be entered after the closing quote on any of the lines.
 Entering a line with the string "END" at the beginning of the line or at the beginning of a quoted string found at the beginning of the line will cause SubDyn to quit scanning for more lines of channel names.
 Modal kinematics and membernode-, base-, and interface-related kinematic and load quantities can be selected.
-Member-node-related data follow the organization described in Section 3.3.11.
+Member-node-related data follow the organization described in Section 2.3.11.
 If SubDyn encounters an unknown/invalid channel name, it prints an error message and halts execution.
-Please refer to Appendix C for a complete list of possible output parameters and their names.
+Please refer to Appendix C for a complete list of possible output parameters.

-4 Output Files
+3 Output Files